 KYKLOS MANIFESTO

-Resource demand is growing but nature´s capacity to sustain it is far exceeded
+The demand for resources is growing but nature´s capacity to satisfy it is far exceeded

 Human activity and survival depends on the use of natural resources such as water, air, land, soil, fossil fuels, minerals, food, wood, etc. It should be no surprise that 50% of GHG emissions and over 90% of biodiversity loss and water stress are linked to the consumption of those resources.
 Demand for natural resources is at an all-time-high and growing, having already exceeded the planet´s capacity to regenerate them by a factor of 1.75.
 Therefore, stopping the growth of, and significantly decreasing global demand for natural resources is necessary and urgent for achieving sustainable development.